Court Operations During COVID-19: 50-State Resources

 Jury Trials/Proceedings: The jury trial process resumed on June 1, 2021, while complying with directives from the Governor and consulting with public health officials.

-Jury Trials/Proceedings: In-person jury trials have been temporarily suspended in some circuit courts, while other circuit courts are temporarily limiting the number of trials that may proceed.
-Non-trial jury proceedings and non-jury trials also may be temporarily suspended in some circuit courts.
+Jury Trials/Proceedings: Civil and criminal jury trials and grand jury proceedings may proceed and generally must be conducted in person.
 Civil jury trials may be conducted remotely with the consent of all parties, and criminal jury trials may be conducted remotely with the defendant’s consent if certain other requirements are met.

 Court Operating Status: Matters identified by the chief judge of each circuit, or by the presiding judge on a case-by-case basis, should be held remotely due to COVID-19 to the degree allowed by law.
 Any plans to resume operations should comply with social distancing mandates and account for public health circumstances and county health orders.
 Chief judges or presiding judges may postpone matters for health and safety reasons.
-Access to judiciary facilities is restricted based on public health protocols, which vary by circuit.
+Access to judiciary facilities is restricted based on public health protocols.
+A vaccination or testing requirement applies to attorneys entering judiciary facilities.

 Jury Trials/Proceedings: Jury trials can resume, barring any public health developments that would make them unsafe.